cj1128/handmade-hero/README.md

 - `RESOURCE`: External valuable resource
 - `DIFF`: Something I have done it differently from Casey
 - `FUN`: Something interesting to know, like Windows can't correctly handle file formats they invented
-- `OPINION`: Casey's opinion about programming
+- `CASEY`: Casey's opinion about programming

 ## Windows Programming